Two women dressed in humorous hot dog costumes, holding microphones, standing against a pink background, with surprised or confused expressions.

 Lip Service shows have toured Canada since 2018

-With sold-out shows and 5-star reviews.
-We offer our shows as a solo separate show or a combination of each.
-Lip Service can be adapted to audiences ages 15+ or 19+ and able to be offered with ASL Interpretation, Described Performance, and as Relaxed Performances.
+With sold-out shows and 5-star reviews, they are performed as an independent show, as a combination, or all 3 together.
+Lip Service can be adapted to audiences ages 15+ or 19+ and can be offered with ASL Interpretation, Described Performance, and as Relaxed Performances.

 “A laugh-out-loud celebration of all things vulvacious”